 NYC terror attack leaves 8 dead, several injured; suspect's notes pledged ISIS loyalty

+The man accused of plowing into New York pedestrians Tuesday had a printout of an ISIS flag in his car and left behind handwritten notes pledging his loyalty to the Islamic State, as a clearer picture emerged Wednesday morning of Sayfullo Saipov's alleged links to the terror group.

-A suspect accused of plowing a pickup truck onto a bike path and into a crowd in New York City Tuesday, killing at least eight people and injuring 11 more, is not a U.S. citizen and is originally from Uzbekistan, federal law enforcement sources have confirmed to Fox News.
+Saipov, 29, is originally from Uzbekistan and is not a U.S. citizen, federal law enforcement sources have confirmed to Fox News.

+The attack on a bright Halloween afternoon occurred not far from the new World Trade Center building and the site of the attacks of Sept.
+11, 2001.

+Saipov, who was shot by police, was taken into custody and remained hospitalized.
+Eight people died in the attack and 11 were injured.

-The suspect, from Ukbekistan, had a green card, a source told Fox News.
-Saipov came to the U.S. in 2010, and, according to The Associated Press, has a Florida license but may have been living in New Jersey.
+The suspect had a green card, a source told Fox News.
+Saipov came to the U.S. in 2010, and, according to the Associated Press, has a Florida driver's license but was said to be living in Paterson, N.J.

 Saipov was an Uber driver who had passed a background check, the company told Fox News.
 It added that Saipov has now been banned from the app, and Uber has offered assistance to the FBI.

-A victim killed in the attack was a Belgian citizen, Belgian Deputy Prime Minister and Foreign Affairs Minister of Belgium Didier Reyners tweeted on Tuesday.
+A victim killed in the attack was a Belgian citizen, Belgian Deputy Prime Minister and Foreign Affairs Minister Didier Reyners tweeted Tuesday.
 Three Belgians were also injured.

 Others killed in the attack were Argentine citizens, according to Argentina's Foreign Ministry.
 Argentine newspaper La Nacion reported five of the eight people killed were Argentines traveling in the U.S. on a celebratory vacation.

-Those killed, according to the country's Ministry of Foreign Affairs, are Hernán Mendoza, Diego Angelini, Alejandro Pagnucco, Ariel Erlij and Hernán Ferruchi.
+Those killed, according to the country's Ministry of Foreign Affairs, were Hernán Mendoza, Diego Angelini, Alejandro Pagnucco, Ariel Erlij and Hernán Ferruchi.

-The incident was being treated as a terrorist attack.
-At a news conference Tuesday evening, Mayor Bill de Blasio called the attack "an act of terror and a particularly cowardly act of terror aimed at innocent civilians."
+The attack was being treated as an act of terrorism.
+At a news conference Tuesday evening, New York City Mayor Bill de Blasio called the attack "an act of terror and a particularly cowardly act of terror aimed at innocent civilians."

-Gov. Andrew Cuomo referred to the incident as a "lone wolf" attack, and added that at this point in the investigation, there is no evidence to suggest that there was a wider plot.
+New York Gov. Andrew Cuomo described it as a "lone wolf" attack, and added that there was no immediate evidence to suggest that there was a wider plot.

-FBI officials confirmed to Fox News that they have agents responding to the situation with the NYPD.
+FBI officials confirmed to Fox News that they have agents responding to the situation with the New York Police Department.
 A bomb squad examined the truck, but found no explosives.

-Following the incident, President Donald Trump tweeted, "looks like another attack by a very sick and deranged person.
+Following the attack, President Donald Trump tweeted, "looks like another attack by a very sick and deranged person.
 Law enforcement is following this closely.
 NOT IN THE U.S.A.!"

 Video of the attack provided to Fox News by a witness shows the accused suspect running through traffic on the West Side Highway, surrounded by police in the nearby area.